jyotimanglani/ai-image-generator/README.md

 ## Usage

--Open the app in your browser.
+Open the app in your browser.
--Describe the image you want to generate in the provided input field.
+Describe the image you want to generate in the provided input field.
--Click the "Generate" button.
+Click the "Generate" button.
--Witness the AI magic as the app generates a unique image based on your description.
+Witness the AI magic as the app generates a unique image based on your description.